jokla/jokla.github.io/_posts/2014-09-29-sdk-c-romeo.md

 #### Qibuild
 * Open a terminal and install Qibuild with [pip](https://pip.pypa.io/en/latest/installing.html#install-pip):
 `$ pip install qibuild --user`
 * Now we add the installation location of Qibuild in the PATH.
-Open the file bashrc: `gedit ~/.bashrc` and in the end of the file add:
+Open the file bashrc: `$ gedit ~/.bashrc` and in the end of the file add:
  `export PATH=${PATH}:${HOME}/.local/bin`
 * Open a new terminal and check if Qibuil is correctly installed:
 `$ qibuild --version`